Chart Color Schemes

 Kerang has emerging levels of nearby infrastructure activity, ranking in the 23rdth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects likely affecting the region.
-Notable projects include the Kerang District Health Facility Upgrade (CSSD, PACU, Operating Theatre Equipment), Victoria to NSW Interconnector West (VNI West), Koorangie Energy Storage System (KESS), and Kerang Solar & BESS Hybrid.
-The following details those most relevant.
+The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 7 projects that are expected to impact the area.
+Notable among these are the Kerang District Health Facility Upgrade (CSSD, PACU, Operating Theatre Equipment), Victoria to NSW Interconnector West (VNI West), Koorangie Energy Storage System (KESS), and Kerang Solar & BESS Hybrid.
+The following list provides details on those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.